 Having "Listen to this device" on either Wave or "Stereo Mix" would basically cause the same sound to be played again after a slight time delay.

 Other causes for sound echos

-- If you have a multichannel speakers system (4.0, 5.1, 7.1) some sound card drivers may have a delay on rear, side and center speakers sounds and this would cause the sound to be perceived as having an echo.
-In this case, check the sound card settings panel if it allows to change those delays to 0.
-For the Xonar cards you need to install UNi Xonar drivers to fix this.
+If you have a multichannel speakers system (4.0, 5.1, 7.1) some sound card drivers may have a delay on rear, side and center speakers sounds and this would cause the sound to be perceived as having an echo.
+In this case, check the sound card settings panel (Realtek Audio Console, ASUS Audio Center, Creative App, Sound Blaster Command etc.) if it allows to change those delays to 0.
+For ASUS Xonar cards you need to install UNi Xonar drivers to fix this.

 - Windows Vista, Windows 7, Windows 8, Windows 8.1, Windows 10, Windows 11, Windows Server 2008, Windows Server 2012, Windows Server 2016, Windows Server 2019

 - Aimp, foobar2000, Winamp, Skype, TeamSpeak, Discord, WhatsApp, Steam voice chat, OBS Studio, XSplit, Bandicam, Adobe Audition, Audacity, ocenaudio, Edge, Chrome, Firefox, Opera, Facebook Messenger etc.